KoffeinFlummi/rustbucket/README.md

 Note that the above is my understanding, this whole field is a giant mess of standards and acronyms.

-While I don't have access to any vehicles that use ISO 9141 or KWP2000, these should be fairly easy to finish, since the K line physical layer is already mostly implemented (except maybe some initialization modifications).
+While I don't have access to any vehicles that uses ISO 9141 or KWP2000, these should be fairly easy to finish, since the K line physical layer is already mostly implemented (except maybe some initialization modifications).
 If you need one of them and have a vehicle you'd be willing to test on, let me know, I'll gladly help with the implementation.

 # Tested Vehicles/ECUs